 Royal Caribbean Embarkation Tips for Your First Day

-Before leaving for your cruise vacation, be prepared that it's probably going to take a little time before you really feel like you are on vacation.
-Once you get these things out of the way, you are ready to have a great relaxing time on your cruise.
+Before leaving for your cruise vacation, be prepared that it may take a little time before you really feel like you are on vacation.
+Once you get these things out of the way, you are ready to have a great, relaxing time on your cruise.

 Check In On the Royal Caribbean App

-Most of the Royal Caribbean ships utilize the app, which is the best way for you to stay connected to all of the cruise happenings (in addition to the Cruise Compass).
+Most Royal Caribbean ships use the app, which is the best way for you to stay connected to all the cruise happenings (in addition to the Cruise Compass).
 Before your cruise, I recommend downloading the app and connecting your reservations.

-When it's time to do online check-in on the app, you'll be guided through the process.
-There are various things that you'll need to input, including a front-facing photo of yourself, your passport information, and credit card information.
+When it's time to do an online check-in on the app, you'll be guided through the process.
+You'll need to enter various details, including a front-facing photo of yourself, your passport information, and your credit card information.
 Each of your family members will need to check in with their information.

 Once you do all of this, you'll be able to choose your port arrival time.
 Please select the boarding time that works best with your travel plans.
-The cruise line states that you shouldn't arrive before your boarding time, and you'll typically get a text reminding you of that before your departure date.
+The cruise line states that you shouldn't arrive before your boarding time, and you'll typically receive a text reminder before your departure date.

-I prefer to arrive early so that I can take care of the boring tasks and start my vacation.
+I prefer to arrive early so I can handle the boring tasks and start my vacation.
 But if you can't make an earlier time, it's best to choose the most accurate time.

 You generally will have a 30-minute window to arrive.
 Keep in mind that you will need to fully pay for your sailing and complete your online check-in before you can choose a port arrival time.

 The day before you sail, the app will alert you when it's time to complete your health questionnaire.
-Check the Royal Caribbean website for exact details, as they are always changing and updating.
+Check the Royal Caribbean website for exact details, as they are always changing.

 Read the best gifts for cruisers here.